laravel/docs/structure.md

 <a name="the-bootstrap-directory"></a>
 #### The Bootstrap Directory

 The `bootstrap` directory contains the `app.php` file which bootstraps the framework.
 This directory also houses a `cache` directory which contains framework generated files for performance optimization such as the route and services cache files.
-You should not typically need to modify any files within this directory.

 <a name="the-config-directory"></a>
 #### The Config Directory